 One of things that has been most inspiring about the journal so far is to hear about so many wonderful writers and how they are also not writers.
 Sure, we’re all writers at heart, but we are also artists, musicians, security guards, librarians, professors, students, and so, so much more.

-borrowed solace, the podcast, is going to feature stories, poems, and interviews that focus on the intsersections of creativity.
+borrowed solace: the podcast, is going to feature stories, poems, and interviews that focus on intersections of creativity.
+It’s going to be a space to talk about all things writerly and hear fresh takes on traditional writing advice.
 Here we’ll ramble on about how we can draw inspiration from so much more than just writing in our lives, and we’ll take you along with us to talk to all sorts of creatives to get the scoop on how we are all connected.

 We are looking for submissions of both literary work to be read on the podcast in a story-time format and submissions of what you would like to hear on the podcast or can contribute to the podcast.